-The aftercare initiative at Zama was started by an outside organisation and did not grow from an initiative within the school itself.
+The aftercare initiative at Zama Intermediate School was started by an outside organisation and did not grow from an initiative within the school itself.
 This means that at first the school played a more passive role, providing a site where the Caring Schools Programme could take shape.

 The contract with Save the Children, however, soon put the school into a more active support role.
-The school not only provided the location for the programme, but also made teachers from the SBST (School Based Support Team) available to help with written homework.
+The school not only provided the location for the programme, but also made teachers from the SBST (School-Based Support Team) available to help with written homework.
 In this way they could share their skills with the Youth Facilitators and also make sure the aftercare programme supported the curriculum of the school.
 The management of the school (principal and SMT) did not actively participate in aftercare.
 They were asked to support the programme in a different, more developmental way.
-They were given the task of supporting and guiding the Youth Facilitators, developing their capacity to organise the aftercare.
+They were given the task of supporting and guiding the Youth Facilitators, developing their capacity to organize the aftercare.
 This developmental role is crucial for making the programme sustainable, should Save the Children pull out.
 By supporting the Youth Facilitators it is hoped that the local community develops the capacity to support the school through the aftercare intervention.

-The previous case study shows the role a school can play in an aftercare initiative that was set up and is managed by an external organisation.
+The above case study shows the role a school can play in an aftercare initiative that was set up and is managed by an external organisation.
 The school can collaborate in a variety of different ways with these types of initiatives.
 Here is a detailed description of another externally initiated aftercare programme, the NOAH's Ark Programme.
-It shows what the programme offers, what the organisation is responsible for and how the school can collaborate.
-The example below is taken from the Ndlovu Primary School Case Study in Kwazulu Natal.
+It shows what the programme offers, what the organisation is responsible for and how the school can collaborate with the organisation.